 Mathematics, you see, is not a spectator sport.
 To understand mathematics means to be able to do mathematics.
 And what does it mean [to be] doing mathematics?
 In the first place, it means to be able to solve mathematical problems.
 (George Polya, 1887–1985)

-Alexander Schüler-Meyer has been a teacher student for upper secondary schools at the University of Oldenburg, Germany, on the subjects of Mathematics and History.
-He then became a graduate student in the PhD-program ProfaS: Processes of subject matter structuring at the University of Oldenburg, in which several subject-matter didactics cooperated to investigate teachers' professional development.
-While finishing his PhD, he took up a Postdoc-position at the Institute for Development and Research in Mathematics Education (IEEM) at TU Dortmund University, where he worked with Susanne Prediger on algebra learning and mathematical teaching and learning processes in multilingual settings.
-In 2018, Alexander Schüler-Meyer took up a position as Assistant Professor at Eindhoven School of Education (ESoE).
+Alexander Schüler-Meyer has a university diploma as mathematics teacher (upper secondary mathematics), obtained at the University of Oldenburg, Germany.
+He obtained his PhD in mathematics education in the subject-didactics graduate program ProfaS: Processes of subject matter structuring at the University of Oldenburg, with a focus teachers' professional development.
+During his postdoc, he worked at the renowned Institute for Development and Research in Mathematics Education (IEEM) at TU Dortmund University, where he collaborated with Prof. Dr. Susanne Prediger to investigate how to promote mathematical learning processes in multilingual settings.
+After working as an interim professor for mathematics education at the University of Bremen, Alexander Schüler-Meyer took on a position as Assistant Professor at Eindhoven School of Education (ESoE) in 2018.

 How transition students relearn school mathematics to construct multiply quantified statementsEducational Studies in Mathematics (2022)

 Tweetalig wiskundeonderwijs: ta[a]lrijke potentialen voor begripsvormingEuclides (2022)

 Tweetaligheid vergroot begripDidactief : opinie en onderzoek voor de schoolpraktijk (2022)

 The purpose of handwriting with tablet-computers and smartpens in mathematical group work over distance(2022)